tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/impact-evaluation.md

 ---
-title: "Impact evaluation with DiD and RD"
+title: "Impact evaluation with Difference-in-Differences and Regression Discontinuity"
 description: "Use Difference-in-Differences and Regression Discontinuity Design to evaluate impacts of quasi-experiments"
 keywords: "regression, model, DiD, RD, impact evaluation, inference, quasi-experiment"
 weight: 3